trettifjerde/gatsby34/src/projects/centrabit.md

 ---
 name: "Centrabit website"
 site: "http://148.251.199.126:8080/"
-desc: "An informational website for a start-up.
+desc: "An informational website for a crypto start-up and a place to subscribe to their desktop app.
 Currently is being filled with content and not deployed on the official domain yet."
 accountable:
 - fullstack
 - design